Angel Aquino: 2017–present: Career expansion

 After a two-year absence on screen, Aquino appeared in two productions in 2021.
 She had a guest role in an episode of the anthology series Maalaala Mo Kaya, in which she was paired with Adrian Alandy, as high-school classmates who reconnect later as adults.
 Remarking on her performance, Gerry Plaza of ABS-CBNnews.com wrote that she "stood out with her reverberating intensity, even with a not-so-dramatic character".
 Aquino then reprised her role in the six-part HBO Go miniseries On the Job, a television sequel of the 2013 film of the same name.
 It received an International Emmy Award for Best TV Movie or Miniseries nomination.
 Two years later, Aquino starred as Feliz Fiero in the revenge drama series Dirty Linen (2023).
 Playing a woman with gambling debt, Aquino's character is the daughter of a wealthy matriarch (played by Tessie Tomas) whose family becomes entangled in a murder plot.

 Under Dreamscape Entertainment, Aquino portrayed a villainous fashion designer in the drama series Fit Check: Confessions of an Ukay Queen, which premiered on Amazon Prime Video on July 6, 2023.
 The following month, she joined the cast of Senior High, an iWantTFC mystery drama series.
 She played Tanya, a tough but reckless mother to twin daughters Sky and Luna (played by Andrea Brillantes); she loses Luna to suicide but suspects foul play.
 To prepare for the role of a tattoo artist, Aquino dyed her hair purple and applied decorative ink on her upper and lower limbs.
 "One of her biggest strengths is her versatility", wrote ABS-CBNnews.com critic Liezel dela Cruz, "which allows her to play pretty much any character in any genre ... far different from her other recent portrayals, proving time and again that she can do it all".
 Aquino then took on a brief role in Petersen Vargas's dark comedy A Very Good Girl, featuring Kathryn Bernardo and Dolly de Leon.
 The sequel series High Street (2024) featured her reprising the role of Tanya from Senior High.

+Following her work in television, Aquino returned to international cinema in the 2026 Taiwanese-Filipino co-production April (also known as 丟包阿公到我家), directed by Freddy Tang.
+In the film, she portrayed a migrant worker who is forced to return to the Philippines while caring for an elderly Taiwanese man suffering from dementia.
+To authentically capture the role, Aquino had to learn and speak Hakka, a Taiwanese dialect.
+April served as the Centerpiece film for the 20th Asian Pop-Up Cinema festival in Chicago, where it made its North American premiere.
+During the event on April 2, 2026, Aquino was honored with the Pinnacle Career Achievement Award.
+The award was presented by the Philippine Consul General in Chicago, recognizing her acclaimed performance as well as her extensive three-decade career in film and television.